-Wheaton, IL, is a comfortable and serene city in Chicago’s west suburbs.
-A picturesque downtown full of terrific shopping and dining options, and an award-winning parks district, let Wheaton residents experience a life of small town charm complete with all the amenities of city living.
-Families of Wheaton houses also experience only the best educational options with some of the top schools in the Chicagoland area.
+Wheaton is a comfortable city located in Chicago’s west suburbs, boasting a pleasant atmosphere.
+A picturesque downtown full of terrific shopping and dining options, and an award-winning parks district, let Wheaton residents experience a life of small-town charm complete with all the amenities of city living.
+Families of Wheaton also experience only the best educational options with some of the top schools in the Chicagoland area.
 Wheaton is also home to the Chicago Golf Club, the oldest 18-hole course in the nation.
-With natural beauty, an affluent community, lots of wonderful schools, and an exciting nightlife, it’s no wonder Wheaton was once named in Money Magazine’s Best Places to Live.
+With its natural beauty, strong sense of community, lots of wonderful schools, and exciting nightlife, it’s no wonder Wheaton was once named in Money Magazine’s Best Places to Live.
+Click here for more

 Wheaton, IL, is located in DuPage County and is just 25 miles west of the Chicago Loop and Lake Michigan.
 Wheaton is the county seat of DuPage County.